Fall 2020 information

 - If an in person meeting is necessary, the following guidelines should be adhered:

 - Groups should keep social distance while meeting together.

 - Groups should make efforts to allow remote participants.

 - Meetings should be kept to a minimum and limited to only critical activities.

-- Events should be registererd on Rock Chalk Central.
+- As a part of the new requirements for events through the Office of Event Management and Protocol, all in-person student organization events must be registered on Rock Chalk Central.
 Tutorial can be found on our Resources and Trainings webpage.

-- Attendance should be recorded at all student organization meetings and events.
-We reccommend using our brand new Event Check in App and Rock Chalk Central event passes.
+- Attendance must be recorded at all student organization meetings and events.
+Card swipes will not be available to check out this semester because they require close contact; instead, we recommend using our brand new contactless Event Check-In App and Rock Chalk Central event passes.
 Tutorial can be found on our Resources and Trainings webpage.